-Nano Interactive implements their own blacklist to remove inappropriate content from their inventory sources.
-Every campaign will run with the blacklist implemented with the list being updated on a regular basis.
+Nano Interactive implements their own blocking list to remove inappropriate content from their inventory sources.
+Every campaign will run with the blocking list implemented with the list being updated on a regular basis.

-In addition, on agreement with the client, Nano Interactive can implement any advertiser whitelist or blacklist in line with their own brand safety measures.
+In addition, on agreement with the client, Nano Interactive can implement any advertiser inclusion list or blocking list in line with their own brand safety measures.

 In the unlikely event that one of our campaigns is displayed against inappropriate content, Nano Interactive will ensure the ad is taken down as soon as possible.
 All requests between the working hours of 9-5.30 will be taken down within 3 hours of notification.
 The contractual consequences of this will be agreed on a case by case basis and campaign specific.